DHTMLX/gantt-docs/data/api/gantt_ontaskclick_event.md

 @params:
 - id			string,number				the id of the clicked task
-* e				Event				a native event object
+* e				Event				optional, a native event object

 @returns:
 - result     boolean       defines whether the default action of the event will be triggered (<b>true</b>) or canceled (<b>false</b>)